-In a vacuum, light travels at a mind-bending 300,000 kilometres per second.
+In a vacuum, the speed of light is at a mind-bending 300,000 kilometres per second.
 That’s not just very fast, it’s as fast as it is physically possible for anything to move.

 The insight that light speed is a fundamental limit on motion is one of the keys to Einstein’s theories of relativity, but why is it so?